 Future outlook

 Content teams will likely spend more time improving existing articles instead of only creating new ones.
-AI can speed up the review, but quality will depend on real editing and practical experience.
+AI can speed up the review process, but quality will depend on editorial decisions: what to keep, what to correct, what to merge, and what to remove.

 FAQ